 I saw this video once of a young man jumping in puddles with friends on a cloudy day.
 He jumps from one puddle to the next while water splashes and stains his clothing.
 Suddenly, it starts pouring rain.
 You can hear thunder booming in the background and see lightning crackling in the sky.
 Everyone else around him starts running for shelter…even the person holding the camera tries to convince him to leave, but he brushes them off as if they are overreacting and keeps jumping as if nothing has changed.

-When I watched that video, I could understand his mindset.
-He was probably thinking he was already wet, so what is the point of running for shelter anyway?
+When I watched that video, I understood why he didn’t run.
+He was probably thinking, “We are already wet!
+What is the point of running for shelter now?”
 In his desire for excitement, he completely neglects to address the danger of those bright bursts of light in the sky.

 He decided to make one final leap into an oversized puddle right in front of him, but when he landed his entire body disappeared as it sank beneath the surface.

-Turns out, it wasn’t a puddle at all, but a drain hole that was missing its cover…filled to the brim with rain and runoff.
-Just like so many things in life, it was something so dangerous disguised as something completely innocent.
+Turns out, it wasn’t a puddle at all, but a drain hole that was missing its cover…filled to the brim with rain, runoff and regret.
+Just like so many things in life, something so dangerous was disguised as something completely innocent; fun even!